WeCanCodeIT/columbus-2017-fall/exercises/bank-teller.md

 - A `BankAccount` method to get access a particular `accountNum`
 - A `BankAccount` method to `close` a particular `accountNum`

+Hint: Think of what a Bank does...it houses many bank accounts...that is why this class is created to "maintain" the collection

 Inside of the `BankingApp` Class program the following:
 - A `Bank` object called `myBank`